jessehamner/TechMillForKids/README.md

 <sup>[1](#myfootnote1)</sup>Sparkfun has already produced [a similar set of gates](https://www.sparkfun.com/products/11006), but they use entirely integrated components, and I want to show the kids at least a few discrete-component gate blocks.

-<sup>[2](#myfootnote2)</sup>In keeping with the open-source philosophy, and AutoDesk's recent change in the terms of use for Eagle CAD, I have begun to transition the PCB designs to KiCAD..
+<sup>[2](#myfootnote2)</sup>In keeping with the open-source philosophy, and AutoDesk's recent change in the terms of use for Eagle CAD, I have begun to transition the PCB designs to KiCAD.